CPSC Posts Recalls to its Web Site

-Children's Nightgowns Recalled by AllMeInGeld Due to Violation of Federal Flammability Standards and Burn Hazard; Sold Exclusively on Amazon.com
+Esme Recalls Children's Sleepwear Due to Violation of Federal Flammability Standards and Burn Hazard

-Escalade Sports Recalls Tennis Tables Due to Fall and Injury Hazards; Sold Exclusively at Target
+Anecdote Candles Recalls Double-Wick Autumn Candles Due to Fire and Laceration Hazards; Sold Exclusively at Anthropologie

 About the U.S. CPSC